craftcms/docs/docs/cloud/assets.md

 Existing projects may require some additional work to ensure their filesystems are migrated properly.
 This process will differ based on the filesystem’s *current* type—and if multiple filesystem types are represented in your configuration, you may need to follow different steps for each one.

 ::: warning
 Filesystems’ base paths cannot overlap!
-Even if you only need a single filesystem on Cloud, we recommend using the Cloud filesystem’s **Subpath** option to make room at the root of your volume for other filesystems, later.
+Even if you only need a single filesystem on Cloud, we still recommend using the Cloud filesystem’s **Subpath** option to make room at the root of your volume for other filesystems, later.
 :::

 Changes to your filesystems + volumes will be applied via [Project Config](/5.x/system/project-config.html), the next time you deploy your environment.